 See "Underwriting" for a description of lock-up agreements entered into with the underwriters in connection with this offering.
-See also "-Registration Rights Agreements" for a description of the lock-up restrictions contained in the Registration Rights Agreement and "Certain Relationships and Related Party Transactions- Sale of Shares to Our Chief Executive Officer and Chief Financial Officer; Lock-up Agreements Entered into in Connection with Our Private Placement" for a description of the lock-up restrictions entered into by certain of our executive officers and directors in connection with our private placement.
+See also "-Registration Rights Agreements" for a description of the lock-up restrictions contained in the Registration Rights Agreement and "Certain Relationships and Related Party Transactions-Sale of Shares to Our Chief Executive Officer and Chief Financial Officer; Lock-up Agreements Entered into in Connection with Our Private Placement" for a description of the lock-up restrictions entered into by certain of our executive officers and directors in connection with our private placement.

-Under the terms of the lock-up agreements referenced above, after giving effect to the sale of shares of our common stock by selling stockholders in this offering, existing holders of approximately shares of our common stock, including all of our officers and directors, may not sell such shares until 180 days after the date shares of our common stock not otherwise locked up as described above may not sell such shares until 30 days following the effectiveness of the registration statement of which this prospectus is a part.
-These time periods may be subject to waiver and/or extension in the manner described in the sections noted above.
+Under the terms of the lock-up agreements referenced above, after giving effect to the sale of shares of our common stock by selling stockholders in this offering, existing holders of approximately 656,164 shares of our common stock, including all of our officers and directors, may not sell such shares until 180 days after the date of this prospectus, subject to certain exceptions; and holders of approximately 54,977,921 shares of our common stock not otherwise locked up as described above may not sell such shares until 30 days following the effectiveness of the registration statement of which this prospectus is a part.
+These time periods may be subject to